albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 This menu item is enabled if clicked on an airport.
 Shows a dialog that allows to customize and display an airport traffic pattern on the map.

-See :doc:`TRAFFICPATTERN` and :ref:`pattern-legend`.
+See :doc:`TRAFFICPATTERN` and :ref:`pattern-legend` in the map legend.

-The display of traffic patterns is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-traffic-patterns` once using this function.
+The display of traffic patterns is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-traffic-patterns` after using this function.

 .. _add-holding-map: